borislav-itskov/schnorrkel.js/README.md

 # Schnorr Signatures
-JavaScript library for signing and verifying Schnorr Signatures.
+A javaScript library for signing and verifying Schnorr Signatures.
 It can be used for single and multi signatures.
 Blockchain validation via ecrecover is also supported.

 # Typescript support
-Version 1.1.0 ports the javascript code to typescript.
-It also comes with some breaking changes in comparison with 1.0.2.
-You could review these changes [here](https://github.com/borislav-itskov/schnorrkel.js/pull/1)
+Since version 2.0.0, we're moving entirely to Typescript.

 ## Requirements:

-* Node.js v16.x.x
+* Node: >=16.0.0, <20.0.0
 * npm (Node.js package manager) v9.x.x

 ## Installation